youngboy/engine-docs/source/setup-node.md

 });
 ```

-We intentionally made this funciton very similar to how `app.listen` would work, so that you can easily drop Engine into your existing app.
+We intentionally made this function very similar to how `app.listen` would work, so that you can easily drop Engine into your existing app.
 Like `app.listen`, the callback is only called on success.

 All calls to `listen` must provide the `port` option and exactly one of the options that specify your app (`expressApp`, `connectApp`, `koaApp`, `restifyServer`, or `httpServer`).